Chapter 28:

 I walked up to the boy first, preparing to give him the same thrashing I handed his buddies.
 He surprised me by crumpling to the ground before I could even touch him.

 "Please don't hurt me!
 I had no part in picking on this girl.
-My father told me I should spend more time with the other nobles' children."
+My father told me I should spend more time with the other children in the high nobility."
 The boy stared back at me with his bright blue eyes.
 His silky blonde hair, and delicate features nagged at my memory.

 Don't I know this kid from somewhere?